gigirassy/testingapollo/content/services.md

 *   [Binternet](https://pin.blitzw.in): Browse the unhinged world of Pinterest without tracking!
 *   [Quetre](https://q.blitzw.in): Browse bad opinions on Quetre without tracking!

-I also run Snowflake proxies on both of my servers, with a capacity of 5 and a port range of 62950-63000.
+I also run a Snowflake proxy, with a capacity of 5 and a port range of 62950-63000.
 This allows people in censored countries to use parts of the internet at no cost or risk to me.

 ### Specs:
 Blurr is a WebDock KVM VPS, located in Denmark and running Ubuntu Noble 24.04 with daily backups.
 He's named after a TFA character.
 Cliffjumper, my former small VPS, has been retired.
 I will be getting a small VPS from a different provider to save on costs.